nuxt-modules/cloudinary/docs/content/en/options.md

 <alert type="warning">

 You need both `apiKey` and `apiSecret` in order to have server-side upload feature configured correctly.
-These keys need to be secured and should be kept as environment variables in `.env`.
+These private keys should be kept as environment variables in `.env`.

 </alert>

 ## `apiSecret` <badge>v1.0.0+</badge>

 * Type: `String`
-* Required **only when you need to use Upload on server-side**
+* `Required` **only when you need to use Upload on server-side**

 The API Secret Key associated with your Cloudinary account.
 It is used to configure and enable signed (secured) Upload features on the server-side.